zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Funded by: German Research Council (Deutsche Forschungsgemeinschaft (DFG))

-Doctoral Researchers: Dorothée Grünholz and Nike Retzmann
+Doctoral Researchers: Dorothée Grünholz, Nike Retzmann

 Project Duration: 2021–2024